 If you’re interested in tie-dye you can try these other ways of folding your fabric for tie-dye or use simple household items like turmeric for a natural dye option.

-I love tie-dye.
-I write blog post after blog post on how to get different results.
+I love tie-dye and write blog post after blog post on how to get different results.
 But THIS tutorial might be my favorite so far!
 Although the way you tie is a bit more tedious than other ways of tying, it’s worth it.

 I have a step-by-step for you here in photo form, video form, AND a printable option.
 So I think you’re set up for success.
 Can’t wait to see your results!